rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 		Invalid command.
 		>

+You should now be able to pass an extra test in `check50`.

+## Step 3: Short and long descriptions?

-- If a player enters a room they've already seen, only give them the short description.
+If a player enters a room they've already seen, only give them the short description.
 How should we keep track of that?

+- First, add a new attribute to `Room.__init__`: self.visited.
+It should probably be False when the room is first initialized.

+- Then, add a `set_visited()` method to `Room`, which marks it as visited.
+Also, add a `get_visited()` method, which returns False or True depending on the current state of the room.

+- Having done that, you can change `Adventure`'s `move` method to set a room to visited **right before moving to another room**.
+Use the new `set_visited` method to do that.

+- And finally, you can now use `get_visited` in `Adventure.get_description` to return either the room `name` or the room `description`, depending on whether it was visited before.

-## Step 3: Additional commands
+## Step 4: Additional commands

 As a final step for making the basic game work, we'll add a few commands that make it easier to use: `QUIT`, `HELP` and `LOOK`.
 Implement these in the following way:

 -   `HELP` prints instructions to remind the player of their commands and how to use them.
 It should behave as follows:

 		> HELP
 		You can move by typing directions such as EAST/WEST/IN/OUT